Ramana Sundaram,Tiruchuzhi

 in this tribulation life

-where the climb is the hill
+where the climb is the thrill

 in a cascade of resonance